nineinchnick/trino-faker/README.md

 mvn clean compile package
 ```

-Copy jar files in target directory to use git connector in your Trino cluster.
+Copy jar files in the target directory to use the connector in your Trino cluster.
 ```
 cp -p target/*.jar ${PLUGIN_DIRECTORY}/faker/
 ```